ishanpranav/rebus/Design.md

 of a region are considered _adjacent_ to it.
 ### Exploration
 To explore, a player instructs a spacecraft to travel into an adjacent region.

-Exploration is blind: Any prior information about a destination and its contents may be incomplete, unreliable, or outdated until a spacecraft enters and observes the reality of the situation.
+Exploration is blind: Any prior information about a destination and its contents may be incomplete, unreliable, or outdated until a spacecraft enters and observes the current situation.
 ### Autopilot
-Once a player\'s spacecraft encounters a planet for the first time, the microcomputer memorizes its location and may chart a course and travel to it upon request using _autopilot_ technology.
+When a player\'s spacecraft encounters a planet for the first time, the microcomputer memorizes its location and may chart a course to travel to it upon request using _autopilot_ technology.

 Even while autopilot is enabled, a spacecraft must enter and exit each intermediate region along the course before reaching its intended destination.
 ## Interception
 If a player\'s spacecraft enters a region occupied by an _enemy_ spacecraft (not controlled by that player), then the enemy _intercepts_ the player, whose spacecraft must stop.
 The autopilot is immediately disabled.
 ## Conflict
 A player may order a stationary spacecraft to adopt a
-- _passive_ stance, requiring it to take no action after intercepting an enemy, or a
+- _passive_ stance, requiring it to take no action upon intercepting an enemy, or a
-- _defensive_ stance, requiring it to initate a conflict against every enemy spacecraft in the region.
+- _defensive_ stance, requiring it to initiate a conflict upon intercepting an enemy.

-If a player enters a region containing only passive spacecraft, they may order their spacecraft to undertake an _offensive_, initiating a conflict against the passive enemy.
+If a player\' spacecraft enters a region containing only passive enemy spacecraft, the player may order their spacecraft to undertake an _offensive_, initiating a conflict against the passive enemy.

-During a state of conflict, a player _fleet_ is said to include all spacecraft belonging to the player currently within the region of conflict; all other spacecraft unite into the _opposing_ fleet.
+During a conflict, the player _fleet_ includes all the player\'s spacecraft currently in the region of the conflict; all other spacecraft unite to become the _opposing_ fleet.
+Thus, the opposing fleet can include spacecraft controlled by different enemy players.

 The _size_ of each fleet is the number of spacecraft it contains; the fleet with fewer is the _minor fleet_ and the other is the _major fleet_.

-If the player fleet and the opposing fleet are of the same size, a _standoff_ occurs: Neither a retreat nor a state combat commences.
+If the player fleet and the opposing fleet are of the same size, a _standoff_ occurs: Neither a retreat nor a state of combat commences.
 ### Retreat
 The microcomputers of the spacecraft in the minor fleet will automatically attempt a retreat maneuver.

-Beginning with north and searching south, east, and west, in that order, the microcomputer examines each adjacent region and retreats into the first non-stellar region that is either empty or occupied only by other spacecraft controlled by the same player (that is, the first passable region where no enemy is present).
+Beginning with the northern region and searching the southern, eastern, and western, in that order, the microcomputer examines each adjacent region and retreats into the first non-stellar region that is either empty or occupied only by other spacecraft controlled by the same player (that is, the first passable region where no enemy is present).

 If no satisfactory adjacent region exists, the minor fleet fails to retreat and combat commences.
 Otherwise, combat is avoided.
 ### Combat
 During an invasion, each fleet loses a number of spacecraft equivalent to three-fourths of the minor fleet\'s size.

-The heaviest spacecraft from each fleet are destroyed first.
-The remaining spacecraft in the minor fleet are captured and join the major fleet.
+The heaviest spacecraft from each fleet are destroyed first; the remains of the minor fleet are captured and join the major fleet.

-Let`m`be the initial size of the minor fleet; let`M`be the initial size of the major fleet.
-The final size of the major fleet,`N` is given by the following formula:
+Let `m` be the initial size of the minor fleet; let `M` be the initial size of the major fleet.
+The final size of the major fleet, `N` is given by the following formula:
 ```python
 N = M - (0.75 * min(M, m))
 ```